mpv-player/mpv/DOCS/man/mpv.rst

     Still images (ASVS), such as cover art or booklet pages a disc associates with its tracks, are exposed as a video track and shown by default.
 Can be disabled with ``--vid=no``.

+    A DVD-Audio ``.iso`` image passed directly (e.g. ``mpv disc.iso``) is also detected and opened.
+For hybrid discs, the DVD-Audio zone is preferred over the DVD-Video zone.

 ``dvb://[cardnumber@]channel`` ``--dvbin-...``